jamitag/Know-Your-Geography/README.md

 - <b>Solution</b>
 This issue remains however, has no impact on the flow of the game or user experience.

+- <b>Issue</b>
+When an acnhor tag was added to the header, there was a purple underline beneath the text that wouldn't disapear using 'text-decoration: none'.

+- <b>Solution</b>
+I used a solution found [here](https://stackoverflow.com/questions/2789703/remove-blue-underline-from-link) which applied a styling to all anchor tags.
+There is only one anchor tag in this file therefore this solution worked fine however may not be useful for a more complex page with multiple links and styling options.

 ## Deployment
-The game was deployed with GitHub using the below steps:
+The quiz was deployed with GitHub using the below steps:

 - Within the relavant repository, select 'Settings'.
 - Navigate to the 'Pages' section displayed on the left menu.